 One day, Jurai is pulling one of his antics and claiming that his arm’s hurt due to possessing a superpower.
 They’re all surprised when light suddenly manifests from Jurai’s hand and spreads across the Literary Club’s room.

 The story jumps ahead six months in time, and we learn that everyone in the club room now has some kind of superpower.
-Jurai’s power is a seemingly useless black flame called “Dark and Dark”; Tomoyo can speed up, slow down, or stop time, although she cannot rewind it; Hatoko has the ability to manipulate earth, water, fire, wind, and light; Sayumi can return people to their original state by touching them; and Chifuyu can create any element and manipulate space.
-At first, these superpowers just come across as kind of random; however, knowing that the title of the series is When Supernatural Battles Became Commonplace, it can be assumed that these powers are going to become more important as the story progresses.
+Jurai’s power is a seemingly useless black flame called “Dark and Dark.”
+Tomoyo can speed up, slow down, or stop time, although she cannot rewind it.
+Hatoko has the ability to manipulate earth, water, fire, wind, and light.
+Sayumi can return people to their original state by touching them.
+Chifuyu can create any element and manipulate space.
+At first, these superpowers just come across as kind of random.
+However, knowing that the title of the series is When Supernatural Battles Became Commonplace, it can be assumed that these powers are going to become more important as the story progresses.

 As the series progresses, the series shifts its focus from the supernatural abilities to the girls around Jurai becoming his harem.
 In addition, hints are dropped that their powers came about because of a Fairy War taking place that the main characters are unaware of.

 As I watched Episode One, I admit that I started getting a little bored about halfway through.
 However, I think this was due to the fact that the nature of the episode was that of an establishing episode, so not a lot of action was taking place.
 Even though I felt a little bored during Episode One, I could still see that the series seemed to have promise and potential going forward.
 The humor may not have been laugh out loud funny, it was still amusing enough that I could see the humor in it.
 And even though I saw some very obvious character tropes in the series, I hoped that the story could help the characters rise above these tropes and become more developed over time.